cs24m517-ganesh/CS6886W_assignment_1/vgg6_cifar10/README.md

 ### How to Install depedency
 pip install -r requirements.txt

+### Login to wandb
+As we uses Weights & Biases (W&B), need to login wandb

+wandb login

 ### How to Train Model
 python main_train.py \
   --activation gelu \